The eccentricity

 The maximum eccentricity is the graph diameter.
 The minimum graph eccentricity is called the graph radius.

-v], which gives the eccentricity for the connected
+v] gives the eccentricity of in the connected component

 "Eccentricities"].